Isabella Gamez

-Isabella Gamez (born February 1, 1999) is a Filipino-American pair skater who competes for the Philippines with her partner Alexander Korovin.
-Gamez and Korovin are currently competing in their first season together for the 2022-2023 figure skating season after two years of training.
-Gamez and Korovin achieved a historical milestone for the Philippines, taking home the first-ever medal for Philippine pairs skating in an international competition, a silver medal at the Trophée Métropole Nice Côte d’Azur in Nice, France.
-Korovin/Gamez also earned the technical minimums to become the first Southeast Asian and Philippine pairs team to qualify for the 2023 World Figure Skating Championships in Saitama, Japan.
+Isabella Marie Gamez (born February 1, 1999) is a Filipino pair skater who competes for the Philippines with her partner Aleksandr Korovin.
+Gamez and Korovin are the first pair from Southeast Asia and the Philippines to qualify and compete in the final segment of the 2023 World Figure Skating Championships.
+They are the first international medalists for the Philippines in pairs skating, first pair to compete at the Grand Prix of Figure Skating for Southeast Asia and the Philippines, as well as two-time Philippine National Champions for pairs skating bringing attention to the sport in the tropical country.

 With her former skating partner, David-Alexandre Paradis, Isabella competed in the final segment at the 2020 Four Continents Championships.
-They were the first figure skating pairs team to represent the Philippines in international competitions.
+They were the first figure skating pairs team to represent the Philippines at International Skating Union competitions starting in 2019.

-Competing for Spain with her former skating partner, Tòn Cónsul, she is the 2018 Spanish Junior National champion and finished 13th at the 2018 World Junior Championships.
+Competing for Spain in junior pairs with her former skating partner, Tòn Cónsul, she is the 2018 Spanish Junior National champion and finished 13th at the 2018 World Junior Championships.

 Personal life

-Gamez was born on February 1, 1999, in Cape Coral, Florida.
-She is a dual citizen of the Philippines and the United States.
-Both her parents are Philippine-born with Spanish heritage.
-She grew up regularly spending time in Manila, maintaining a close tie to her Philippine heritage and family living there.
+Gamez was born on February 1, 1999, to Filipino parents, Gerardo Alisangco Gamez and Maria Victoria Webb Ramirez.
+Both parents were born and raised in Quezon City.
+Gamez is the grandniece of former Philippines Olympics basketball player, Senator Freddie Webb on her mother's side.
+Her paternal grandfather is Dr. Gilberto Gamez, former Dean of University of Santo Tomas in the Philippines.
+She grew up regularly spending time in Manila, maintaining a close tie to her Philippine roots and both sides of her family living there.
+In addition to figure skating, Gamez is a scuba diver, who spends time in Anilao, Mabini, Batangas.
+She also enjoys painting and baking.

+On March 20, 2024, Isabella Gamez was among the major Filipina athlete awardees at the inaugural Women in Sports Awards, hosted by the Philippine Sports Commission at the Rizal Memorial Coliseum in Manila.

 Career

 Early career

-Gamez began skating in 2005 in Florida.
-She started as a singles skater before switching to pairs.
+Gamez started as a singles skater before switching to pairs starting as a novice.
 Gamez teamed up with Griffin Schwab in pairs from the 2015–16 season.
 They earned the novice silver medal in their first season at the 2016 U.S. Championships.
-Gamez/Schwab finished ninth in juniors at the 2017 U.S. Championships before splitting.

-2017–2018 season

-Gamez teamed up with Spanish skater Tòn Cónsul to represent Spain.
+In 2017, Gamez teamed up with Spanish skater Tòn Cónsul to represent Spain for juniors pairs.
 They competed at two Junior Grand Prix events, finishing 11th in Zagreb and 13th in Gdańsk.
 Gamez/Cónsul then won the 2018 Spanish junior national title and the 2018 Mentor Toruń Cup.
-They ended the season with a 13th-place finish at the 2018 World Junior Championships.
+They ended the season with a thirteenth-place finish at the 2018 World Junior Championships.

-Gamez/Cónsul split after he left skating at the end of the season.
-Gamez did not have a partner for the 2018–19 season.